naviiidz/MATLAB-for-beginners/README.md

 # MATLAB Matrix Operations for Beginners

-This repository is designed to help high school students learn the fundamentals of MATLAB, focusing on matrix operations.
+This repository is designed to help students learn the fundamentals of MATLAB, focusing on matrix operations.
 Each folder contains scripts that demonstrate basic and advanced matrix operations.

 ## Contents
 - **01_Introduction:** Basic introduction to MATLAB and matrices.